Found a bee and not sure what to do?

-You may offer the bee a solution of clean sugar water (do NOT use artificial or diet sweeteners or demerera sugar).
-If you have organic sugar, this is better.
+You may offer the bee a solution of sugar water made with clean water and ordinary granulated sugar (do NOT use artificial or diet sweeteners or demerera sugar).
 The ratio of sugar to water should be about 1:2 (i.e. one spoon of sugar to two spoons of water).

 Do not use honey, because honey may contain traces of viruses that may be passed on to the wild bee.

 Even if you are attempting to revive